kgdunn/pid-book/univariate-review/univariate-review.rst

 		x <- rnorm(50)   # a vector of 50 normally distributed random numbers
 		mean(x)

-	This is only one of several statistics that describes your data: if you told your customer that the average density of your liquid product was 1.421 g/L, and nothing further, the customer might believe that some lots of the same product could have a density of 0.824 g/L, or 2.519 g/L.  We need information in addition to the mean: the spread.
+	This is only one of several statistics that describes your data: if you told your customer that the average density of your liquid product was 1.421 g/L, and nothing further, the customer might assume that some lots of the same product could have a density of 0.824 g/L, or 2.519 g/L.  We need information in addition to the mean to quantify the distribution of values: *the spread*.

 .. _univariate-variance:

 **Variance (spread)**

-	.. index:: variance, measure of spread, spread
+	.. index:: spread

-	A measure of spread, or variance, is useful to quantify your distribution.
+	A :index:`measure of spread`, or :index:`variance`, is useful to quantify your distribution.

 	.. math::
 		:nowrap: